 I’ve deliberately selected the older, wrinkled or damaged gooseberries for wild yeast making.

 Don’t use supermarket fruit because it may have been washed or polished clean, waxed, or sprayed with anti fungal chemicals, or with worse.
+I once tried to make marmalade wine from cheap supermarket marmalade and the chemicals within the jars killed the yeast within a couple of days, and all attempts to re-start it failed.
 You are after wild natural yeasts and these aren’t found in abundance in modern sterile growing conditions, or in the packaging centres of large scale production, in fact they are deliberately eliminated.

 To make your starter yeast culture:

 1 – Place the fruit (or herbs) in a jar up to about half full.
 Be sure not to wash the fruit, or to take the skin off, as this is where the yeasts will be.
-Sweet ripe fruits are best, (and even more important if you have no sugar or honey).
+Sweet ripe fruits are best, (and even more important if you are in a situation where you have no sugar or honey).

-Use a large jar if you want to use some of the yeast soon, and if you also intend to keep the culture going for next time.
+Use a large jar if you want to use some of the yeast soon, but if you also intend to keep the culture going for next time.

 In my two examples below I have used rhubarb and gooseberries from my allotment.